pratyushmaini/pokepurge/README.md

 We uploaded the new model's weights to the `data` folder and huggingface.
 We also provide some our our implementation of the approach in the `model modifications.py` file.

 We found that this approach completely erases the concepts of the forbidden pokemon in all of our testing.

+### Output filters
+We chose not to use the base filter, or to use a resnet-based image classification model that we trained, due to the possibilty of
+False Positives.
+We found that this occured an uncomfortable amount of times in our testing.
+Instead, we trust in the performance of our model modification to not produce the forbidden pokemon

 ## Attacks